Azure/azure-sdk-for-js/sdk/identity/identity/samples/AzureIdentityExamples.md

 For clients with a default browser available and client-side applications running in the browser, the `InteractiveBrowserCredential` provides the most direct user authentication experience.
 In the sample below, an application authenticates a `SecretClient` from the [@azure/service-bus][service_bus_client_library] using the `InteractiveBrowserCredential`.

-For Node.js, if a `clientId` is provided, the Azure Active Directory application will need to be configured to have a "Mobile and desktop applications" redirect endpoint.
-Follow our guide on [setting up Redirect URIs for Desktop apps that calls to web APIs](https://docs.microsoft.com/azure/active-directory/develop/scenario-desktop-app-registration#redirect-uris).
+For Node.js, if a `clientId` is provided, the Microsoft Entra application will need to be configured to have a "Mobile and desktop applications" redirect endpoint.
+Follow our guide on [setting up Redirect URIs for Desktop apps that calls to web APIs](https://learn.microsoft.com/azure/active-directory/develop/scenario-desktop-app-registration#redirect-uris).

 For client-side applications running in the browser, the `InteractiveBrowserCredential` is the only credential type that is supported.
 For more information, see [Authenticating client-side browser applications](#authenticating-client-side-browser-applications).